-During the past week, we have had rain (about a half inch here in Cotter), cooler temperatures and heavier winds.
-The lake level at Bull Shoals dropped one and two tenths feet to rest at two and two tenths feet below seasonal power pool of 659 feet.
-This is thirty eight and two tenths feet below the top of flood pool.
-Upstream, Table Rock dropped three tenths of a foot to rest at a foot below seasonal power pool and fifteen feet below the top of flood pool.
-Beaver Lake dropped three tenths feet to rest at seven tenths of a foot below seasonal power pool and ten and three tenths feet below the top of flood pool.
-On the White, we had some wadable water with light generation.
-Norfork Lake fell two tenths of a foot to rest at four tenths of a foot below seasonal power pool of 553.75 feet and twenty six and six tenths feet below the top of flood pool.
-On the Norfork, we had light generation and reliable wadable water.
+During the past week, we have had rain (just a trace here in Cotter), cold temperatures and heavy winds (to include lake wind advisories).
+The lake level at Bull Shoals fell four tenths of a foot to rest at five and four tenths feet below seasonal power pool of 659 feet.
+This is forty one and six tenths feet below the top of flood pool.
+Upstream, Table Rock dropped five tenths of a foot to rest at one and six tenths feet below seasonal power pool and seventeen and six tenths feet below the top of flood pool.
+Beaver Lake dropped seven tenths of a foot to rest at three feet below seasonal power pool and twelve and six tenths feet below the top of flood pool.
+On the White, we had significant wadable water with little or no generation.
+Norfork Lake fell four tenths of a foot to rest at two and six tenths feet below seasonal power pool of 553.75 feet and twenty eight and eight tenths feet below the top of flood pool.
+On the Norfork, we had light generation and significant wadable water.

 Seasonal power pool has been reset for the lakes in the White River system.
 All of the lakes in the White River System are now below the top of power pool.
-We should expect wadable water in the near future.
+We should expect more wadable water in the near future

 On the Norfork, the water is stained.
-It fishes well one day and poorly the next.
+It has fished poorly.
 Navigate this stream with caution as things have changed a bit during the recent flooding.
 There has been major gravel recruitment at the bottom of Mill Pond and the dock hole.
 The most productive flies have been small midge patterns (#18, #20, #22) like ruby midges, root beer midges, zebra midges (black or red with silver wire and silver bead) and soft hackles (#14, #16) like the green butt.
 Egg patterns have also been productive.
 Double fly nymph rigs have been very effective.
 Try a small bead headed nymph (zebra midge, copper John or pheasant tail) suspended eighteen inches below a brightly colored San Juan worm (hot fluorescent pink or cerise #10).
 The fishing is better in the morning.
 My favorite rig has been a cerise San Juan worm with a pheasant tail dropper (#10).

 The Spring River is fishing well.
 This is a great place to wade fish, when they are running water on the White and Norfork Rivers.
-Canoe season is on and there many boats on the river.
+Canoe season is over there are few boats on the river.
 Be sure to wear cleated boots and carry a wading staff.
 There is a lot of bedrock that can get very slick.
 The hot flies have been olive woolly buggers with a bit of flash (#10), cerise and hot pink San Juan worms (#10) and Y2Ks (#10).